-If we were married in another state, do we need to get married again in Illinois?
+If we were married in another state, or country that has marriage equality, do we need to get married again in Illinois?

-No. If you were married in another state (as long as it was not a common law marriage), it will be recognized as a marriage in Illinois.
-You may be required to provide proof of your out-of-state marriage such as a copy of your marriage license from another state, but you do not need to obtain a new Illinois marriage license from the county clerk's office.
+No. If you were married in another state or country (as long as it was not a common law marriage) with marriage equality, it will be recognized as a marriage in Illinois.
+You may be required to provide proof of your marriage such as a copy of your marriage license from another state or country, but you do not need to obtain a new Illinois marriage license from the county clerk's office.